ADD-Faun/Climbers/README.md

 ## Testing

-Testing was mostly done by loading on different devices and with code validators.
+Testing was done by using chromes inspect feature, loading the website on different devices and a with code validators.

 Testing for different screen sizes was done using chromes inspect feature and by loading the website on different devices.
+Very big screens were found to feel empty so images were set to become larger using media query.

+All clickable items work at different screen sizes and on different devices.
+  - navication buttons on every page
+  - image hyperlinks to climbing centers on where we go page
+  - social media hyperlinks
+  - header logo links to home page

 The presentation of text on pages was found to be difficult to read.
 This was fixed by making text boxes bigger and away from images to make reading easier.
+Background colour for text boxes was changed to white for better contrast.

 The background was found to be too distracting in testing.
 This was fixed by making is a fixed position element with a higher opacity.